dxssw/C-/README.md

-Im just learning how to code in C++ course from Udemy and these are some simple projects
+Im just learning how to code